 Being an independent artist in today’s creative landscape can sometimes be exhausting.
 It’s a balancing act of being the face of your own small business while simultaneously building a team to help you scale.
-I always come back to a few things that have genuinely helped me adapt and grow as an artist and person through the madness of it all.
+I always return to a few things that have helped me adapt and grow as an artist and person through the madness of it all.
 The Artistic Principles are a few sayings that I use to keep myself grounded in my journey and push me to be motivated even when the outlook is unfavorable.
 I hope some of this connects with you the way it did with me.

 1. Be persistent with your dreams and flexible with your pursuit of them

 Don’t be so strict about getting to your destination.
-Focus on forward progress.
+Focus on forwarding progress.
 Every opportunity that comes your way will not fit your exact vision, but it might be the catalyst that brings the outcome you’re looking for.